-6. Rights of non-South African shareholders
+6. Limitations on the rights to own shares

-The only limitation imposed is that Sasol BEE ordinary shares may only be owned by persons who meet certain B-BBEE credentials.
-In order to meet such credentials such person must, inter alia, be a South African citizen.
+Non-South African shareholders are treated no differently to South African shareholders as to the ownership of shares under the Company's MOI.
+However, Sasol BEE ordinary shares may only be owned by persons who must, inter alia, be South African citizens.

 See our Registration Statement for more information with respect to the rights of non-South African shareholders.

-7. Provisions that would have the effect of delaying a change of control or merger
+7. Provisions of the company's MOI that would have the effect of delaying, deferring or preventing a change of control or merger or corporate restructuring